Gene Keady: College

 Gene Keady became the Purdue Boilermakers men's basketball head coach on April 11, 1980.
-Keady became the winningest coach in school history with 493 victories and second winningest coach in Big Ten Conference history, only behind former rival, Bob Knight, and was the Big Ten Coach of the Year a record seven times.
-He guided the Boilermakers to 6 Big Ten titles, including three straight outright crowns from 1994 through 1996.
-Keady hired Matt Painter (1989–1993), as his associate head coach for the 2004–2005 season.
-He was selected to take over the head coaching position.
+Keady became the winningest coach in school history with 493 victories and second winningest coach in Big Ten Conference history, behind only his former rival: Bob Knight.
+He was also the Big Ten Coach of the Year a record seven times.
+He guided the Boilermakers to six Big Ten titles, including three straight outright crowns from 1994 through 1996.
+Beginning in 2004, Keady hired current Purdue coach, Matt Painter (1989–1993), as his associate head coach for the 2004–2005 season.
+Painter took over Purdue head coaching duties when Keady retired.